mynew4/cmangos-docs-wiki/Backporting-Tutorial.md

   * Fetch from mangos-wotlk every time something changes there: `git fetch wotlk`
   * Use backport tool in git bash: `contrib/backporting/mangos-backport.sh _commit_hash_`
   * Check and resolve conflicts if any exist
-  * If you had to resolve conflicts you still have to amend the commit and maybe change the commit message as well: `git commit -s --amend`
+  * If you had to resolve conflicts you still have to amend the commit: `git commit -s --amend`

 ## 2.1.
 Backport a commit with sql changes
   * _Fetch from mangos-wotlk (like before)_